 With the macro-level design in place and staffed, business unit HR design teams conducted a micro-design process specific to business unit requirements.
 These design teams built out individual roles, staffing, and core HR processes at the business unit level.

-The final phase included an HR development academy to upgrade manager and director skills in a diverse mix of HR sub-functions.
+The final phase consisted of upgrading the skills and knowledge of the company's HR professionals.
+This included using RBL's HR 360 assessments to measure each individual's skills and create a development plan.
+The next step was attending an HR development academy to upgrade manager and director skills in a diverse mix of HR sub-functions.
 Cohorts of 20-30 participants represented a mix of specialized functions (benefits, HR technology, etc.) and those who would be assuming the new HRBP roles.
 HR professionals attended an RBL-facilitated HR Professional Academy program that incorporated 12 classroom-training days, application assignments, business solution projects, and individual coaching and evaluation by business leaders and sponsors.
 Action learning projects targeted the biggest opportunities for the company's future and leveraged an outside-in mindset to position HR solutions in ways not typically experienced by business leaders.

 Leaders across the organization report significant improvement in the effectiveness of their HR professionals as a result of this combined effort to address both the structure of the HR organization and the capabilities of the HR professionals in the organization.
 Despite facing a challenging business environment, the project’s measures of success are strongly positive: